Who we are and What we do

 The posting of sources…

-is timed to coincide with the date of release in your parish.
-Occasionally you will see a notice saying that there is no posting (yet) for a particular month.
-This is so because the first weekly issue for that month is posted on the first Sunday of that month, not on the first day of the month.
-Also, as each posting of a source is replaced by a subsequent source, the replaced source is archived at month’s end and can be revisited in the Archives section.
+Sources for material in articles or for further reference are now grouped weekly and listed as Fleet Sources.
+Posting is timed to coincide with each Monday’s release of the newsletters.
+As each posting of a source is replaced by a subsequent source, the replaced source is archived and can be revisited in the Archives section.
 All archived sources are available until the end of the given Liturgical Year, after which they are removed.

-Sources for The Catholic Tugboat are posted on the same page as those for The Catholic Navigator .
+Sources for The Catholic Tugboat are posted on the same page as those for The Catholic Navigator and The Catholic Clipper and grouped under article titles.
 Parents should go over these with their children.
-Sources for The Catholic Clipper are likewise posted on this page.

 All are encouraged to peruse the source materials to add to the understanding gained in each issue.
 Happy reading!